Stuart E. Dryer, Ph.D., FASN and FAAAS

 Dryer earned a bachelor’s in biochemistry from the University of Iowa and a Ph.D. in pharmacology from St. Louis University, before doing postdoctoral work at the University of Colorado.
 Before joining the University of Houston, he was a professor at Florida State University and a visiting associate professor at Harvard Medical School.

 He was elected fellow of the American Association for the Advancement of Science in 2009 and fellow of the American Society of Nephrology in 2013.
-Dryer has published over a 100 peer-reviewed articles and his work has been cited more than 4,000 times.
+Dryer has published over 120 peer-reviewed articles and his work has been cited more than 6,000 times.
+His research has been supported by the National Institutes of Health since 1989.